NinthDecimal/bloomd/README.rst

 The command must specify a filter and a key to use.
 They will either return "Yes", "No" or "Filter does not exist".

+    [multi|bulk] filter_name key1 [key_2 [key_3 [key_N]]]

+The bulk and multi commands are similar to check/set but allows for many keys to be set or checked at once.
+Keys must be separated by a space.
+The check, multi, set and bulk commands can also be called by their aliasses c, m, s and b.

 The ``info`` command takes a filter name, and returns information about the filter.
 Here is an example output::